mammothbane/leamin/_posts/summary/2018-07-28-first-session.md

 Zelvar interrogates the party's new prisoner, demanding to know who gave him his orders.
-After some persuading, the goblin reveals that he works for 'Numlash', who Henri reveals (after a moment of intense focus) to be Numlash the Irritable, the leader of a troop of goblins who have been harassing travelers in the area for some time.
+After some persuading, the goblin reveals that he works for 'Numlash', who Henri discovers (after a moment of intense focus) to be Numlash the Irritable, the leader of a troop of goblins who have been harassing travelers in the area for some time.
 The group resolves to keep the prisoner around, hoping that he will be of use as a hostage or source of further information.
 Tenoch tucks him under one arm and puts Rowan on his back, and everyone continues on down the road.

 ### Rowan's farm
 After walking for some time, Rowan informs the group that they